riban-bw/nanoKONTROL-Config/README.md

 pip3 install jack-client
 ```

+Jack can be installed from: https://jackaudio.org/downloads.
+Configuring with "Dummy" audio driver may get it going quickly, e.g. if a supported soundcard is not installed.
+Adding "-Xwinmme" to the "Advanced" sub-tab of "Settings" tab in QjackCtrl added USB MIDI device to jack graph.
+I found this added two inputs and four outputs.
+The second input worked.
+Not sure about output (poor quality USB MIDI interface available for this test).

 # Credits and Licensing

 Released under the [GPL 3.0 software licensing](https://www.gnu.org/licenses/gpl-3.0.en.html).
 You may use and distribute this software free of charge.
 It may not be used within a closed source project.
 There is no liability protection of its use.